Brainvibe/Milestone1/README.md

 Links:

         Checked all links especially the footer social icons, to make sure they were opening on a new tab correctly.

+**Used dev tools extensively** to be able to test the website on all devices with portrait and landscape resolutions.
+It was a challenge to set it correctly, especially when there's so many using different stock images, with different sizes aspect ratios and many different devices/resolutions.
+The use of media queries was the main key here.

 ## Deployment